-ement of local authorities Assessment Evidence Significant Issues Areas for Improvement Lead c I Ensuring members and staff demonstrate a strong commitment to the rule of the aw as well as adhering to elevant laws and regulations Good.
+Requ to: irement of local authorities Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations Good.
 Constitution is adhered to and reviewed regularly.
 Statutory provisions are adhered to.
 Head of Paid Service, Monitoring Officer and s151 Officer in place.
 None.
-None. e t 9 Good.
+None.
+2. Creating the conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements.
+Good.
 Job descriptions and roles of statutory officers are well defined and understood by the organisation.
 Structure of SLT ensures statutory officers are included in decision making.
+The Head of Finance and S151 role complies with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (CIPFA, 2016).
+Statutory Officers meet separately to the Senior Leadership Team on a monthly basis.
+Additional meetings coordinated by S151 Officer on financial sustainability matters, to ensure appropriate conditions in place for strategic focus in this area.
 None.
-None. accordance with legislative and regulatory requirements The Head of Finance and S151 role complies with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (CIPFA, 2016).
-Statutory Officers meet separately to the Senior Leadership Team on a monthly basis. t t Striving to optimise the use of he full powers available for he benefit of citizens, communities and other stakeholders Good.
-Arrangements in place for legal advice and recording of advice.
-All reports requiring a decision are considered by Finance and Legal before being considered by the relevant decision making committee/Council.
 None.
+3. Striving to optimise the use of the full powers available for the benefit of citizens, Arrangements in place for legal advice and recording of advice.
+None.
+None.

-None. t r Dealing with preaches of legal and regulatory provisions effectively Good.
-Proper arrangements in place for legal advice and recording of advice, Monitoring Officer referenced to give advice and ensure Council's operates within the law at all times.
+communities and other stakeholders All reports requiring a decision are considered by Finance and Legal before being considered by the relevant decision making committee/Council.
+Dealing with breaches of legal and regulatory provisions effectively Proper arrangements in place for legal advice and recording of advice, Monitoring Officer referenced to give advice and ensure Council's operates within the law at all times.
 Monitoring Officer authorised to investigate all breaches and refer to appropriate regulatory bodies.
 None.
-None. r Ensuring corruption and misuse of power are dealt with effectively Good.
+None.
+5. Ensuring corruption and misuse of power are dealt with effectively Good.
 Whistleblowing policy, anti-fraud and corruption policy in place.
 Segregation of duties on key financial processes.
 None.
 None.